- In the stock market, stock leverage trading is borrowing capital from a broker to increase position size.

-I’m not a fan of leverage trading.
-I don’t like buying on margin, and neither do most of my top students.
-However, you need to understand leverage trading to help fully immerse yourself in the stock market.
+Full disclosure: I’m not a fan of using stock leverage.
+I don’t like buying on margin, and neither do most of my top Trading Challenge students.
+But you need to understand leverage trading to trade smarter.

-The idea behind leverage trading is to increase your potential payout on a play.
-However, it doesn’t always work out the way you want, and it can prove dangerous for your portfolio and trading account — especially when you’re new to the stock market.
+The idea behind leverage trading is to increase your potential reward.
+The BIG problem?
+It doesn’t always work out.
+And it can prove dangerous for your trading account — especially when you’re new to the stock market.

 I prefer to keep things simple.
-I buy, sell, and short stocks — mostly penny stocks — for short-term profits.
-I also have larger investments that I hold for longer periods of time, but that’s not how I initially made my wealth.**
+I buy, sell, and sometimes short stocks — mostly penny stocks — for short-term profits.

 Table of Contents